-The downside to a chemical treatment is that it doesn’t kill the eggs, and this is why backup treatments are required to kill the newly hatched Nymphs.
+The downside to chemical treatments is that it doesn’t kill the eggs, and this is why backup treatments are required to kill the newly hatched Nymphs.

 The one thing I can say for certain is that bedbugs are a very difficult pest to get rid of.
 But by combining both chemical and heat treatment together gives the best chances of total elimination.

 The most important factor with any bed bugs treatment is to use a professional pest exterminator that will offer a full guarantee on their work.

 All treatments will require between 3-4 visits whether it is a bed bug heat treatment or a chemical treatment or both together.

 When a treatment doesn’t work it usually comes down to an inexperienced pest controller.
 A quick surface spray of the affected rooms just will not work.

 To get rid of bedbugs it best to use a professional and licensed pest control company that has a full understanding of the feeding and harbouring habits of these pests.

 If you have any problems with bedbugs and need assistance we offer a 100% guarantee on our work and service the whole of Brisbane, Ipswich and Gold Coast.
 We can treat hotels, backpacking hostels, houses, units, trains and even planes.